autobox-dev/autobox/README.md

 * You should now have the System Properties window open.
 Click on the Environment Variables Button.
 * Under System Variables, select path and edit.
 * Add an entry with the absolute path to the folder that resulted from the unzipped file.
-* Restart powershell.
+* Restart powershell/command prompt.
 Now you should be able to run autobox.